-What is the Mission of the Humane Society of Southwest Missouri?
-The Mission of the Humane Society of Southwest Missouri shall be to aid in the alleviation of distress and suffering of animals; to participate in educational programs and disseminate information to promote animal welfare and to operate a shelter for animals in need of care and place such animals in suitable homes when possible.
-The Southwest Missouri Humane Society will never turn away an animal brought in by an individual for a lack of a donation, nor ever release an animal for any type of experimentation.
+What is the mission of the Humane Society of Southwest Missouri?
+The Mission of the Humane Society of Southwest Missouri is to aid in the alleviation of distress and suffering of animals, to participate in educational programs and disseminate information to promote animal welfare, and to operate a shelter for animals in need of care and place such animals in suitable homes when possible.
+The Humane Society of Southwest Missouri will never turn away an animal brought in by an individual for a lack of a donation, nor ever release an animal for any type of experimentation.

 What is the difference between Springfield Animal Control and the Humane Society of Southwest Missouri?
 We are two very different organizations.
 Springfield Animal Control is funded by tax dollars and overseen by the Department of Health.
 They are charged with enforcement of animal control laws and the laws protecting animals from abuse or neglect.
 Animal Control responds to citizens’ complaints about animals and impounds stray animals (hence the name “pound”).
 Springfield Animal Control does not offer animals for adoption.

 The Humane Society of Southwest Missouri does not receive any tax dollars and is overseen by a volunteer Board of Directors.
 We do not have the power to enforce ordinances but do assist citizens with animal abuse or neglect complaints when possible.
 Our goal is to find homes for all adoptable animals brought to our facility.

 Does it cost money to bring an animal to the Humane Society?
 Owner Surrender fee is $30 for each individual or $30 for each litter of 5 under 3 months.
 This helps us with the costs of the vaccinations, evaluation, and initial care that every animal receives.
 However, we do not turn any animal away because someone cannot give us a donation at that time.